inpsyde/composer-asset-compiler/README.md

 ## Preface

-Working with WordPress we more often than not we deal with _packages_ (as in Composer packages) that contain PHP code and "frontend assets" (as in javascript, styles, images...).
+Working with WordPress we, more often than not, deal with _packages_ (as in *Composer packages*) that contain both PHP code and "frontend assets" (as in javascript, styles, images...).

-Using Composer we can put the packages together, bur then we need either that frontend assets are _built_ or we need a way to build them after they are pulled via Composer.
+Using Composer we can put the packages together, but then we need either that:

+- frontend assets are already built when the Composer package is pulled (so built assets are kept under version control)
+- a way to build assets after the packages are pulled via Composer.

 This package is a Composer plugin that has the scope to pursuit the latter approach.

-It means that we can always keep under version control packages that have non-built frontend assets, and they are built after being pulled via Composer, no matter how "deep" in the dependency tree they are.
+It means that in version control we *don't* have to keep compiled frontend assets, but they are built after the package that contains them is pulled via Composer, no matter how "deep" in the dependency tree the packages are.